theonejj/ansible-zfs_on_root/README.md

         domain_name: "localdomain"
 ```

-* The `vars:` block under `all:` defined the SSH default ssh connections settings all hosts will use (child hosts below can override these values if needed)
 * The `zfs_on_root_install_group:` block lists the hostname(s) that you intend to boot the Live CD on and perform a ZFS on Root installation.
 * The `host_name:` is optional, defines the name of the new system to be built, if set here you will not be prompted for it
 * The `disk_device:` is optional, you can specify on command line or be prompted for it.
 This defines the name of the disk devices to use when building the ZFS pools if you know them in advance.
-  * If this is set you will not be prompted.
+  * When this is set you will not be prompted.
   * Default rules will make 2 devices a mirror, 3 will use a raidz1, 4 will join two mirrored vdevs into a pool (you can redefine these)
 * The `domain_name:` under `vars:` sets the domain name that will be used for each host created.
 If an individual host needs a different domain name then just add a `domain_name:` under that host.